ys112/tp/docs/UserGuide.md

 Examples:
 * `note 1 /note S/Pass Holder` will add the note “S/Pass Holder” to the applicant identified by Index 1.

+### Searching applicants by notes : `search`
+Search through contact list based on what note the applicant contains.

+Format: `search /note <ApplicantNote>`

+* Searches the contact list based on the `<ApplicantNote>` provided.
+* Possible values for `<ApplicantNote>` can be any fully filled or partially filled note that exists within an Applicant in the current contact list.
+* If no note is provided after the prefix `search /note`, the search result will return all applicants

+Examples:
+* `search /note Promising applicant` searches and fetches applicant with the note `Promising applicant`

 #### Adding date to notes
 * An optional `date` can be attached to the note when using the note command.